 Below are links to and brief information about community organizations in which I am involved, galleries through which I sell my work, and lastly my artist wife Carolyn Dahl.

 |Empty Bowls Houston|

-With Lydia Busch and Marie Weichmann, I co-founded Empty Bowls Houston, our first event in 2005.
-Houston's 12th annual Empty Bowls event4was held on May 17, 2016, at the Houston Center for Contemporary Craft.
+With Lydia Busch and Marie Weichmann, I co-founded Empty Bowls Houston, holding our first event in 2005.
+Houston's 13th annual Empty Bowls event was held on June 3, 2017, at the Houston Center for Contemporary Craft.
 Potters, woodturners, and other media artists generously donated more than 1800 bowls!
 Bowl and artwork sales combined with sponsorships surpassed $100,000, all of which goes to the Houston Food Bank.
 This is equivalent to more than 300,000 meals for those in the Greater Houston area whose bowls would otherwise be empty.
 Thanks to everyone who "took a bite out of hunger."
 Thanks to our sponsors Whole Foods Market, Houston Center for Contemporary Craft, Ceramic Store, The Mad Potter, several generous individuals, and others.
 Thanks to all the terrific bowl artists, to Archway Gallery artists, to demonstrators, and our musicians.
 Special Thanks to our fabulous steering committee, who are individually and together, among the best teams I've ever worked with.
-And even more Special Thanks and Best Wishes to chair Renee LeBlanc who is carrying it forward.

 For more information about Empty Bowls and the Houston Food Bank, visit